Faculty & Staff Directory

 Charlotte's solo performances range from the Boston Symphony and Indian Hill Symphony to venues in the Swiss Alps and Jerusalem.
 She premiered and recorded works by Harold Shapero, Francis Judd Cooke, David Bennett Thomas, Steve Peisch, and others, and has often been a featured soloist with the Essex Chamber Music Players.

-I have taught Spanish, coached soccer and squash, and worked in the dorms at St. Mark's since 2006.
-Before starting at St. Mark's, I finished my Masters in Spanish at Middlebury College's campus in Madrid, Spain and spent two years teaching Spanish at Nardin Academy High School in Buffalo, NY.
-Prior to these experiences, I spent two years after college as a volunteer working with economically underprivileged families at the El Centro del Muchacho Trabajador in Quito, Ecuador.
-It was in Quito that I found my love for teaching and helping others.
-Since starting at St. Mark's, I have been fortunate to lead service trips to Ecuador and to the Dominican Republic.
-I am passionate about student centered learning, service, and the Spanish Language and try to instill a similar interest in my students.
+Charles Sellers has taught Spanish, coached soccer and squash, and worked in the dorms at St. Mark's since 2006.
+Before starting at St. Mark's, Charles finished his Masters in Spanish at Middlebury College's campus in Madrid, Spain and spent two years teaching Spanish at Nardin Academy High School in Buffalo, NY.
+Prior to these experiences, he spent two years after college as a volunteer working with economically underprivileged families at the El Centro del Muchacho Trabajador in Quito, Ecuador.
+It was in Quito that Charles found his love for teaching and helping others.
+Since starting at St. Mark's, he has been fortunate to lead service trips to Ecuador and to the Dominican Republic.
+Charles is passionate about student centered learning, service, and the Spanish Language and tries to instill a similar interest in his students.

-Katie Solter will be joining the Religion Department to teach classes and act as the Assistant Chaplain.
+Katie Solter is the Associate Chaplain and teaches in the Religion Department.
+She lives on campus with her husband Tom and their children: Riley, Theo, and Laney.
 Previously, Katie has been the Chaplain of St. Patrick’s Episcopal Day School in Washington D.C. since 2014.
 She has also taught religion and has served as an assistant lacrosse coach.
 Prior to St. Patrick’s, Katie served various religious posts in Maine, France, New Hampshire, and CT.
-Katie will be living on School St with her husband Tom and their children: Riley (20), Theo (16), and Laney (10).

 Jordan Studevan joined the St. Mark’s community in April ‘18 as the Assistant Director of College Counseling.
 Previously, he worked with his family business and as the Logistics Coordinator at City Year in Philadelphia.
 He is a graduate of Franklin & Marshall College, with a degree in Economics and Government.
 St. Marks Athletics will benefit from Jordan’s experience as a varsity football player at F&M, as well as his love for playing basketball.
 He lives in Sawyer along with his new dog, Ace, who is sure to become very popular on campus.